-Registrant's telephone number, including area code: (650) 940-4700

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Class Trading Symbol Name of Exchange on Which Registered Common Stock, par value \$0.01 per share IRIX Nasdaq Global Market

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ($\frac{232.405}{100}$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \square No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer Smaller reporting company \checkmark

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗹

-The number of shares of common stock, \$0.01 par value, issued and outstanding as of May 4, 2023 was 16,007,161.
+Registrant's teleph one number, including area code: (650) 940-4700 Securities registered pursuan t to Section 12(b) of th ne Act: Title of Class 3 Trading Symbol Name of Exchange on Which n Registered Common Stock, par value \$ S0.01 per share IRIX Nasdaq Global Mar ket Exchange Act of 1934 during g the preceding 12 mor as filed all reports required to be filed at this (or for such shorter period that the stort the past 90 days.
+Yes 🗵 No e registrant was required to file su ulation S-T (§232.405 submitted electronically every Interact of this chapter) during the preceding 1 No company, or an emerging gro owth company.
+See the arge accelerated filer, an accelerated f definitions of "large accelerated filer, le 12b-2 of the Exchange Act.
+Large accelerated filer Acc elerated filer Non-accelerated filer \Box Sma aller reporting company / Emerging growth company mark if the registrant has elected not t nting standards provided pursuant to S • Indicate by check mark whet ther the registrant is a s shell company (as defined in Rule 12b -2 of the Exchange Act).
+Yes □ No ☑ The number of shares of com nmon stock, \$0.01 par value, issued and outstanding as of Ma ay 9, 2024 was 16,252,948.